Follow peace with all men, and holiness, without which no man shall see the Lord:

 Why might this be?
 Political and social analysts speak of “intersectionality”: the interconnected nature of social categorizations such as race, class, and gender as they apply to a given individual or group, regarded as creating overlapping and interdependent systems of discrimination or disadvantage.
 (Wikipedia)

 The underlying premise of this intersectionality politics is that “life isn’t fair”; “we have been mistreated”; “if we can’t have what you have ‘unfairly’ obtained, then you will not have it either”.
 We could call it an attitude of never feeling accepted; of always being rejected; of being discriminated against simply because we belong to a particular “section”, and we want others “sections” to join league with us against those who have unfair power and privilege.
-The bitter root defiles many to stir up dissatisfaction, bitterness, hatred, envy, covetousness, false narratives and histories, false hypotheses and narratives regarding the cause and effect of the universe and and life itself.
+The bitter root defiles many to stir up dissatisfaction, bitterness, hatred, envy, covetousness, false narratives and histories, false hypotheses and theories regarding the cause and effect of the universe and and life itself.
 The Jews, and the God of the Jews, are the scapegoat.
 The Messiah can “handle” that, and is the Keeper of Israel who neither slumbers nor sleeps.
 Praise the LORD!

 The anti-Semitism welling up in these movements does not seem to always serve as a wake-up call to even the Jewish people, many of whom are activists with those who exploit them and inwardly despise them.
 Christians and Jews, with an idealized naivete that the world can be a better place apart from belief in the physical bodily return of the Lord Jesus Christ, often join forces with those who are enemies of YHVH, the true God and Savior, and of His people – the Jews and born-again Christians.
-They find themselves joining forces with Islamists, the spirit of whom hates the sovereign God of the universe, who in His wisdom and understanding and knowledge makes choices that require every angel and every human being to make their own choice: to accept His right to do that, and come to love Him; or, to rebel against Him and choose to be against Him, hating the Lord who loves everyone, but especially those who repent, and love His unique and only Son, whom He sent to suffer and die a horrible death on the cross because of, and for, our sins.
+They find themselves joining forces with Islamists, the spirit of whom hates the sovereign God of the universe, who in His wisdom and understanding and knowledge makes choices that require every angel and every human being to make their own choice: to accept His right to do that, and come to love Him; or, to rebel against Him and choose to be against Him, hating the Lord who loves everyone, but especially those who repent and are forgiven, and love His unique and only Son, whom He sent to suffer and die a horrible death on the cross because of, and for, our sins.

-Christians, on whose side do you stand?: with Jesus/Yeshua and the least of His brethren (the Jews, with whom He is still in covenantal relationship); or with those who make such a stand “incorrect”?
+Christians, on whose side do you stand?: with Jesus/Yeshua and the least of His brethren (the Jews, with whom He is still in covenantal relationship); or with those who make such a stand “politically incorrect”?
 Isaac may have been very annoyed and embarrassed by Jacob’s deceit (insisted upon by his mother, Rebecca), but he told Esau that the blessing would remain with Jacob.

-The spirit of Edom that resides in the flesh of everyone of us, and in the religion that is Islam, wars against the Holy Spirit – whether residing within the born-again believer in Yeshua, or whether in the world generally.
+The spirit of Edom that resides in the flesh of everyone of us, and which is a stronghold in the religion that is Islam, wars against the Holy Spirit – whether residing within the born-again believer in Yeshua, or whether in the world generally.
 Esau, we are told in the verses from the letter to the Hebrews, did not care for his birthright until he realized that he had really lost it.
 He had spoken idle words, when he told Jacob that he was so tired after being out in the field, that a bowl of soup was worth more than his birthright, which he sold to his brother for some instant gratification before he would die.
 He did not know that by his exaggerated jesting he forever determined his destiny.
 (Mt 12:35-37; Gen 25:29-34) Jacob may have been an opportunist, but he knew a good thing when he saw it.
 Jacob is not to blame for Esau being a profane person and despising the holy covenant.
 Although Jacob and Esau seemingly reconciled later, Esau (who is Edom) never accepted that the promised land of the covenant would actually be inherited and possessed by Jacob (who became Israel).
 You see this throughout the entire after-history written for us in the Scriptures, and still being lived out in front of our eyes in our own day.

 Isaac, Jacob and Esau’s father, “blessed” Esau with the expectation that one day, Esau/Edom (and the “nation” that he represents) would get restless regarding his twin brother (and the “nation” that he represents), on account of the bitter root of jealousy and envy and murderous resentment towards the “unfair” way in which Jacob received the birthright and blessing (even though God had foretold it) for having ruined his own life (and the life of the nation that he fathered).
 And in giving in to his self-serving perception of “unfair advantage”, the Edomites would break the yoke of his brother and shake off his control.
 This is what the intifada is among the Palestinians against Israel; it is the same spirit at work now around the world through Islam and the uprisings of the under-privileged against those who have perhaps taken their “chosenness” too matter-of-factly.
 (Gen 27:38-41)